Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Each breast has 15 to 20 sections, called lobes, that are arranged like the petals of a daisy.
+Each breast has 15 to 20 sections, called lobes.
+They are arranged like the petals of a daisy.

-Each lobe has many smaller lobules, which end in dozens of tiny bulbs that can produce milk.
+Each lobe has many smaller structures called lobules.
+These end in dozens of tiny bulbs that can produce milk.

 The lobes, lobules, and bulbs are all linked by thin tubes called ducts.